aerogear/offix/docs/ref-cache.md

 ## Mutation Cache Helpers

-`offix-cache` provides a mechanism to automatically update client cache based on the result returned by mutation.
+`offix-cache` provides a mechanism to automatically update the client cache based on the result returned by a mutation.
 The `createMutationOptions` function returns a `MutationOptions` object compatible with Apollo Client's mutate.

 ```javascript
 const { createMutationOptions, CacheOperation } = require('offix-cache');